 - The internal bezel looks cool but is easy to knock out of place during the day.
 It would be better if the crown screwed down.

 - LIV makes seriously high-quality dive watches that are just slightly more expensive than those by Spinnaker.
 The LIV GX-Diver is one of the best dive watches out there.
+Read our in-depth LIV Swiss Watches review to learn more about the brand.

 - IWC Schaffhausen’s classic Aquatimer dive watch is the ultimate choice if you want a more luxury timepiece.